 In 2018, NeurOptimal® received the designation of a General Wellness Product by the FDA.
 It is not a medical treatment.
 It's brain training.
 But just like exercising at the gym (for which no medical prescription is needed) supports your body’s overall physical health, NeurOptimal® helps your brain stay fit and healthy naturally.

 Consistent, overall wellness often requires more than one modality of care and intervention.
 At Beaverton Neurofeedback, we are honored to support you as you live your best life.
 You can download a free report to see how NeurOptimal® has helped millions of others living with various conditions.
-Give us a call or join our email list today to get started on your neurofeedback journey.
+Schedule a Free 15-minute call or book an appointment today to get started on your neurofeedback journey.